Strong Connectivity in Directed Graphs under Failures, with Application: Computing -edge-connected components

-We briefly review the algorithm in \cite{2ECB} in order to highlight the differences in our approach.
-In \cite{2ECB}, the bridge decomposition of $D$ is used in order to partition the vertices into coarse blocks that are in the same tree of $\mathcal{D}$.
+We briefly review the algorithm in \cite{2ECC:GILP:TALG} in order to highlight the differences in our approach.\footnote{We note that \cite{2ECC:GILP:TALG} refers to the $2$-edge-connected components of a digraph as \emph{$2$-edge-connected blocks}.} In \cite{2ECC:GILP:TALG}, the bridge decomposition of $D$ is used in order to partition the vertices into coarse components that are in the same tree of $\mathcal{D}$.
 Then, for each tree $D_r \in \mathcal{D}$, it constructs an auxiliary graph $G_r$ that maintains the same $2$-edge-connectivity relation as $G$ for the vertices in $D_r$.
 This process is repeated in each $G_r^R$, producing a second level of auxiliary graphs.
-Finally, the $2$-edge-connected blocks of $G$ are formed by the strongly connected components of the second-level auxiliary graphs, after removing a specific strong bridge in each of them.
-Similar to the algorithm in \cite{2ECB} we use the dominator trees to get an approximate partition of the vertices into coarser blocks.
-However, differently from \cite{2ECB} we consider the bridge decomposition of both $D$ and $D^R$ at the same time, as suggested by Lemma \ref{lemma:bridge-decomposition}, and exploit the information about the hierarchy of strongly connected subgraphs provided by the two loop nesting trees.
+Finally, the $2$-edge-connected components of $G$ are formed by the strongly connected components of the second-level auxiliary graphs, after removing a specific strong bridge in each of them.
+Similar to the algorithm in \cite{2ECC:GILP:TALG} we use the dominator trees to get an approximate partition of the vertices into coarser components.
+However, differently from \cite{2ECC:GILP:TALG} we consider the bridge decomposition of both $D$ and $D^R$ at the same time, as suggested by Lemma \ref{lemma:bridge-decomposition}, and exploit the information about the hierarchy of strongly connected subgraphs provided by the two loop nesting trees.
 This will simplify substantially the resulting algorithm.

 We define a relation among the vertices with respect to the bridge decomposition $\mathcal{D}$ of the dominator tree $D$ and the loop nesting tree $H$ of $G$ as follows.
 We say that a vertex $x$ is \emph{boundary} in $H$ if $h(x) \not\in D_x$, i.e., when $x$ and its parent in $H$ lie in different trees of $\mathcal{D}$.
 As a special case, we also let $s$ be a boundary vertex of $H$.
 The \emph{nearest boundary vertex} of $x$ in $H$, denoted by $h_x$, is the nearest ancestor of $x$ in $H$ that is a boundary vertex in $H$.
 Hence, if $r_x = s$ then $h_x = s$.
 Otherwise, $h_x$ is the unique ancestor of $x$ in $H$ such that $h_x \in D_x$ and $h(h_x) \not \in D_x$.
 We define the \emph{nearest boundary vertex} of $x$ in $H^R$ similarly.
 A vertex $x$ is \emph{boundary} in $H^R$ if $h^R(x) \not\in D^R_x$, i.e., when $x$ and its parent in $H^R$ lie in different trees of $\mathcal{D}^R$.
 Again, we let $s$ be a boundary vertex of $H^R$.
 Then, the \emph{nearest boundary vertex} of $x$ in $H^R$, denoted by $h^R_x$, is the nearest ancestor of $x$ in $H^R$ that is a boundary vertex in $H^R$.